 Grants and entitlement revenues are susceptible to accrual.
 Encumbrances are used during the year and all outstanding encumbrances lapse at the end of each fiscal year.
-All governmental funds are accounted for on a spending "financial flow" measurement focus.
+All governmental funds are reported using the current financial resources measurement focus.
 This means that only current assets and current liabilities are generally included on their balance sheets.
 Their reported fund balance (net current assets) is considered a measure of "available spendable resources."
 Governmental fund operating statements present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
 Accordingly, they are said to present a summary of sources and uses of "available spendable resources" during a period.